suzymalshyti/MALSHYTI-Data-Science-Portfolio-Fall2026/README.md

 As I add projects, I plan to organize this repository into specific sections.

--EDA- Exploratory data analysis:  summary statistics and insights from the project.
+- EDA- Exploratory data analysis:  summary statistics and insights from the project.
--Visualizations: Data visualizations to communicate findings
+- Visualizations: Data visualizations to communicate findings
--Datasets: Raw or cleaned data used for each project
+- Datasets: Raw or cleaned data used for each project